zhexu-ustc/Causal-HalBench/README.md

     }
   ]
   ```
-- You can refer to the code in the `inference` folder to generate answers.
+- You can refer to the code in the `./inference` folder to generate answers.

 ### 3. Evaluation
 - Compute our casual-based metrics (CAC, AAC, CHR)